front-commerce/developers.front-commerce.com/source/docs/advanced/production-ready/logging.md

 * `type: "sentry"`: it will send the message to a sentry instance.
 Sentry is a tool that will make it easier to triage errors and assign some of your team members to their resolution.
   The only option available is `options` which is the object given to the transport lib [winston-sentry-log](https://github.com/franciscofsales/winston-sentry-log#readme)

-There will be most likely more transport configurations in the future, but more likely [we will add a feature to add your own custom transport](https://gitlab.com/front-commerce/front-commerce/issues/104).
+There will be most likely more transport configurations in the future, but more likely [we will add a feature to add your own custom transport (#104)](https://gitlab.com/front-commerce/front-commerce/issues/104).

 # Add a new logger